-Steven D. Baderian is a Shareholder in the White Plains, New York, office of Jackson Lewis P.C.
+Steven D. Baderian is a Principal in the White Plains, New York, office of Jackson Lewis P.C.
 He joined the Firm in 1978.
+He is Co-Leader of the International Employment Issues practice.
 Mr. Baderian advises the firm's clients on matters respecting employment and labor law issues, including those pertaining to race, sex, and related areas of prohibited discrimination and wrongful discharge.

 Mr. Baderian is also actively engaged in representations involving labor law matters, including contract negotiations and counseling respecting collectively bargained issues in the context of corporate transactions, plant closings and work force reductions.
 He also advises clients regarding issues arising in connection with collectively bargained or Taft Hartley welfare and pension funds, including withdrawal liabilities and funding exposures relating to multiemployer pension plans under Title IV of ERISA.